Various characteristics of Diamonds are graded and categorized by the Diamond industry.

 Diamonds of all our Rings are high quality selections.

-Colour Range varies from G to J clarity varies from VS to SI.
+Colour Range varies from E to J Clarity varies from VVS to SI.
 All the Diamonds from 0,30 cts have a South African Certification: GIA.
 EGL.
 Laboratory.
 Diamonds are a symbol of love and we want our customers to have confidence that we are using our best efforts to both bar conflict Diamonds from our inventory and sell Diamonds and Diamond Jewellery that are ” CONFLICT FREE “

 When we speak of cut we are more interested in the proportions of the Diamond as opposed to its shape (Round Brilliant, Marquise, Pear Princess, etc.)